 High Point University prohibits hazing by all students and campus organizations.
 Hazing is contrary to the institutional values and goals of High Point University and is a criminal offense in the State of North Carolina and will not be tolerated.
 If hazing occurs, disciplinary action will be taken against the individual(s) involved, and/or the organization.

 Definition – any action or situation that involves potential members or new members that jeopardizes the student’s psychological, emotional and/or physical well being regardless of the person’s willingness to participate.
-Examples include but are not limited to:
+High Point University defines three types of hazing:

 - Subtle hazing – behaviors that emphasize a power imbalance between potential/new members and other members of the group or team.